shaloo/docs.arcana/docs/deploy/deploy-app.md

 Before deploying the app on the Arcana Mainnet, make sure that there exists a 'Mainnet' configuration profile for the app.
 By default, when you register an app, only the 'Testnet' configuration profile is created.
 See [[dashboard-user-guide#manage-configurations|how to create the 'Mainnet' configuration profile]] section in the {{config.extra.arcana.dashboard_name}} User Guide.

-!!! tip "Check Mainnet Configuration Profile"
+!!! an-tip "Check Mainnet Configuration Profile"

       You can check if a 'Mainnet' configuration profile is already created for your app by visiting the **Manage Apps** screen on the {{config.extra.arcana.dashboard_name}}.
 Refer to the app card.
 Each card displays Testnet and Mainnet buttons.
 If the Mainnet button is disabled it means you have not created a 'Mainnet' profile for your app yet.